 Verizon has very aptly quoted that ‘The key to succeed in the future is to meet shoppers where they are and no one wants to be left behind.’
 Keeping this in mind, it is fairly easy to describe mobile apps as being more than just catalogues.
 In addition to that PWA and responsive web design is also gaining traction.

 We can see a good amalgamation of integration and sophistication in mobile applications that are being of much help to the consumers.
+Moreover, entrepreneurs are majorly focusing on the current app trends nowadays.
 Below given are a few technologies that mobile-commerce can benefit from:

 M-Commerce has now equipped millions of people to become comfortable with the concept of browsing and shopping over their smartphones.
 This has helped M-Commerce become an integral part of every business’s marketing strategy.
 With the help of bots, retailers can now access and reply to customers in real time.
 It also helps them know more about their users and eventually provide them with a more personalized experience.